Breast Cancer Immunohistochemical Image Generation: a Benchmark Dataset and Challenge Review: Results and Discussion

 \section{Results and Discussion}

 We received submissions from a total of 12 teams for our challenge.
 To evaluate the generated immunohistochemical images submitted by the participants, we invited three doctors to review them.
 During the review process, we noticed that some of the participants' submissions contained blurry images where the cellular structure could not be observed, as shown in Fig.~\ref{failure_submission}.
 Due to their lack of clinical reference value, these submissions were deemed invalid.
-Ultimately, we were able to collect 6 valid submissions, and only these submissions were ranked.